RachaneeSaeng/clean-architecture-workshop/README.md

 This repository is created to be a workshop codebase to learn the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

-There are 3 branches in this repository, which are

-- **main** : the workshop workspace.
-It consist of incompleted code in an improper layers that require architecturing and implementing to acheive the system requirement.
-- **n-tier_architecture** : a working example that implemented using the [N-Tier architecture](https://stackify.com/n-tier-architecture/) to solve the problem.
-We can learn from this example the disadvantages of dependency on external party.
-- **clean_architecture** : a working example that implemented using the [Clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) to solve the problem.
-We can learn this at the end of the workshop to get the idea of how to structure and implement logic in Clean style.

 ## Workshop Scenario

 In this workshop we will implement a Cinema System to support _ticket purchasing_ use case.